kmesic/beer-deep-learner/README.md

 ### Data Files

-Beeradvocate contains all reviews for beers by users gender_age contains all info about the users that made reviews in Beeradvocate
+Beeradvocate contains all reviews for beers by users. gender_age contains all info about the users that made reviews in Beeradvocate.

-Beeradvocate.txt.gz has **1586614** total reviews
-gender_age.json has 35610 total users
+Beeradvocate.txt.gz has **1586614** total reviews. gender_age.json has **35610** total users

 Because Github has a maximum file size limit, we cannot store the entire file for the data, thus we must split them up.
 After cloning locally, please run these commands to merge them into one: